-J K Rowling Fast Facts
+J K Rowling Fast Facts | CNN

 July 8, 2000 - “Harry Potter and the Goblet of Fire,” the fourth book in the series is published simultaneously in the United Kingdom, the United States, Canada and Australia.

-March 2, 2001 - Is awarded an Order of the British Empire (OBE) by H.R.H.
-Prince Charles.
+March 2, 2001 - Is awarded an Order of the British Empire by Prince Charles.

-March 2001 - Rowling releases "Fantastic Beasts and Where to Find Them" and "Quidditch Through the Ages," two books that appear in the Harry Potter series.
+March 2001 - “Fantastic Beasts and Where to Find Them” and “Quidditch Through the Ages,” two books that appear in the Harry Potter series, are published.
 The proceeds of more than £17 million are donated to the charity Comic Relief.

 November 2001 - The first film, “Harry Potter and the Sorcerer’s Stone,” opens.

-2002 - The 1999 lawsuit against Scholastic is dismissed when the judge rules that Nancy Stouffer "perpetrated a fraud" on the court.
+2002 - The 1999 lawsuit against Scholastic is dismissed when the judge rules that Stouffer “perpetrated a fraud” on the court.

 June 21, 2003 - “Harry Potter and the Order of the Phoenix,” the fifth book in the series is published.